sharpyfox/bootstrap_calendar_rails_example/README.md

 bootstrap_calendar_rails gem example application
 ================================

-This application provides an example how to use bootstrap_calendar_rails gem
+This application provides an example how to use bootstrap_calendar_rails gem .
+Will be ported to Rails 4 soon.

 It's lloks like that
 ================================